MIT-LCP/mimic-website/content/community/contributing.md

 # Contributing

-MIMIC is provided through the work of researchers at the MIT Laboratory for Computational Physiology.
+MIMIC is provided through the work of researchers at the MIT Laboratory for Computational Physiology and [our collaborators](/about/acknowledgments/).
 We have limited resources and cannot provide individual support to researchers worldwide.
 We therefore encourage MIMIC users to work together as a community.

 ## How can I help to improve the MIMIC website and documentation?